BioTurboNick/AbbreviatedStackTraces.jl/README.md

  - Dependencies acquired using Pkg `dev`
  - Modules or files matching `ENV["JULIA_DEBUG"]` (file basename and/or module names; comma-separated, `!` to exclude)

 All frames originating from "your" code are shown by default, as well as the immediate next frame to show what function your code called.
 This information should be sufficient in most cases to understand that you made a mistake, and where that mistake was located.
+Note that this only works by default in interactive usage.
+Running unit tests (e.g. via `pkg>test`) or execution on distributed processes will show the full trace.
+This behavior can be customized via the [options](#options) below.

 But in the rarer case where the issue was *not* in your code, the full trace can be retrieved from the `err` global variable.